Burritoboys25/Tryal-backend/README.md

-# Backend Repository for H2AK
+# Backend Repository for Tryal

 ## Run Postgres with pgAdmin Locally